 Amy did a lovely job designing this cast of Christmassy characters.
 They're are a little more involved than some of the previous patterns, but oh so worth it!

-Happy creating, Merry Christmas, and happy Hanukkah everyone!
+Happy creating, and Happy Holidays to everyone!